CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

     Received: {"commit": [Function anonymous], "dispatch": [Function anonymous], "getters": {}, "rootGetters": {}, "rootState": {"restaurants": {}}, "state": {}}, undefined
 ```

-The function didn't receive the arguments it expected.
+Now we're getting to the end of our test, and the function is called, but it didn't receive the arguments it expected.
 It's a bit hard to find the second argument because the contents of the first argument Vuex provide are spelled out.
 But it's the `undefined`.
 To pass the restaurant name, first we're going to need to bind the form field's value to a data property:

 ```diff
      <v-text-field